-Hundreds killed in Sierra Leone mudslide: vice president
+More than 200 killed in Sierra Leone as mudslide sweeps away homes

 The death toll is expected to rise as more bodies are recovered, Red Cross spokesman Abu Bakarr Tarawallie said.

-"It is likely that hundreds are lying dead underneath the rubble," Foh told Reuters at the scene in the mountain town of Regent.
+Vice President Victor Foh told Reuters at the scene: "It is likely that hundreds are lying dead underneath the rubble."
 He said a number of illegal buildings had been erected in the area.

 "The disaster is so serious that I myself feel broken," he said.
 "We're trying to cordon the area.
 Evacuate the people."